SMMT

 Forecourt score

 The Ford Puma holds its value about averagely and is cheaper to run than most.
-Its MOT-based reliability is good, 76 out of 100, ahead of 60% of the cars we track.
+Its MOT-based reliability is excellent — an MOT score of 90/100, ahead of 61% of the cars we track.
 On three-year value retention it ranks better than 43% of models.
 The main things to check on a used one are the wet timing belt.

 Eligible for £3,750 off — UK Electric Car GrantBand 1